 Will you lose weight?
 Absolutely.
 But, those types of diets cause your metabolism to run as slow as possible and leave you with the one-two punch of slow metabolism and post diet binge-eating, which means major bloat and direct-to-fat storage. it's not a pretty picture for your body or your mind.

-The reality is you should set your caloric goal to match your age, stage and activity level, not some arbitrary number used by miserable women who think three strawberries, lemon water and a fat burner is a good breakfast.
+The reality is you should set your caloric goal to match your age, stage and activity level, not some arbitrary number used by miserable women who think three strawberries, lemon water and a

 To do that, you should track your consumption for a week, using an app like myfitnesspal.
 Be brutally honest with yourself and measure what you?re actually eating. don't lie ? no one will know but you.
 See how many calories you are currently consuming and check your daily average.
 This is the number keeping you in your current state.